These vegan blueberry lemon muffins are light, airy, and perfumed with vanilla. Super easy to make! (No special equipment needed.)

 - Oat milk is the best vegan milk for baking because it’s rich and most closely resembles dairy milk; cashew is another favorite.
 If all you have is almond or soy, that’ll work too.

 - Use virgin coconut oil if you like the taste of coconut; use refined coconut oil if you don’t.
-(You can also sub it with avocado oil or organic canola.)
+(You can also sub with avocado oil.)
 To melt solid coconut oil, scoop some into a cup and microwave it for 10-30 seconds.
 Or melt it in a pot on the stove.
 Measure out 1/4 cup after it’s melted, then add to the batter.

 Nutrition